-Finally, if your snake eats rodents, be sure not to feed live prey.
-Live prey may bite or scratch your snake and could result in wounds that contribute to the development of mouth rot.
-Pre-killed prey items are safest and can be offered to your snake with feeding tongs.
+- Safer food: Feed your snake pre-killed prey, especially if your snake eats rodents.
+Feeding your snake live prey may result in bites or scratches on your snake.
+These wounds could contribute to the development of mouth rot.
+Pre-killed prey items are safest and can be offered to your snake with feeding tongs and other enticing methods.

 Grego KF, Carvalho MPN de, Cunha MPV, et al. Antimicrobial photodynamic therapy for infectious stomatitis in snakes: Clinical views and microbiological findings.
-Photodiagnosis and Photodynamic Therapy.
+Photodiagnosis Photodyn Ther.
 2017;20:196-200.